-Flow, turbulence, and energy constitutive equations were solved for all operational phases of the two Gen 3 molten salt tanks.
-Error!
-Reference source not found. lists the primary model equations solved within all simulations for the thermal-fluid transient operation of the molten salt tanks.
+Flow, turbulence, and energy constitutive equations were solved within ANSYS Fluent modules to evaluate the thermal-fluid behavior for both steady and unsteady flow.
+Table 2 lists the primary model equations solved within all simulations for the thermal-fluid transient operation of the molten salt tanks.
 Eqns.
 (2), (3), and (4) are used to compute fluid flow by conserving mass and momentum.
-The thermal analysis used Eqn.
-(5) for fluids, and equation (6) for the solid walls which only account for conduction and convection.
-Turbulence was solved for with equations (7) and (8).
+Thermal analysis used Eqn.
+(5) for fluids, and Eqn.
+(6) for the solid walls which only account for conduction and convection.
+Turbulence was solved for with Eqns.
+(7) and (8).